spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-matrix-registration-bot.md

 The playbook can install and configure [matrix-registration-bot](https://github.com/moan0s/matrix-registration-bot) for you.

-The bot allows you to easily **create and manage registration tokens**.
-It can be used for an invitation-based server, where you invite someone by sending them a registration token.
+The bot allows you to easily **create and manage registration tokens** aka. invitation codes.
+It can be used for an invitation-based server, where you invite someone by sending them a registration token (loook like this: `rbalQ0zkaDSRQCOp`).
 They can register as normal but have to provide a valid registration token in a final step of the registration.

 See the project's [documentation](https://github.com/moan0s/matrix-registration-bot#supported-commands) to learn what it does and why it might be useful to you.